 So it seems we find ourselves coming upon the dead of winter-the holidays are over and spring seems light years away.
 You may recall in August we posted a piece entitled “Hot Summer Days and Medications: A Recipe for Heat Stroke” So we decided to do a companion piece dealing with cold weather injuries which are hypothermia and frostbite.
 No, this is not just another story about what to do when your child on a dare licks a metal lamp post on a very cold day.
 Extreme cold must be taken very seriously.
-An article published in the Chicago Tribune on January 1 reported the death of a Tinley Park, IL man, making him the 4th person in Cook county to have died from hypothermia so far this winter.
 Read more »

 Every year like clockwork, the Illinois Poison Center sends out safety messages on how to avoid carbon monoxide poisoning during the fall and winter months.
 Since the heater was on in my house last night, the timing seems just about right for this year’s piece, especially since I had recently seen an article regarding carbon monoxide poisoned patients in our region a few days before.

 This past week however, Illinois was pummeled with high winds and rain followed by unseasonably cold weather.
 The upcoming winter is also predicted to be one marked by severe cold and higher than average snow fall with some pundits calling this year to be a “wintry battle zone”.
 This made me think about the other risk factors in carbon monoxide poisoning – the loss of power during extreme weather and severe winter storms.
 Read more »